heyhusen/portpoliwo/README.md

 - Using Redis as session and cache driver
 - Storage flexibility with S3-compatible object storage
 - Replaced Laravel Mix with Vite for faster development
-- Lightweight interface with Headless UI, Oruga UI and Windi CSS
+- Lightweight interface with Headless UI, Oruga UI, Tiptap and Windi CSS
 - Good app performance with SVG icons from Heroicons and FontAwesome

 ## Motivation